TSchweikert/FlexERScale_Validation/README.md

 ## Citation
 If you use this scale, please cite the following:
-> Gärtner, A., Scheffel, C., Schweikert, T., & Dörfel, D. (2025, March 13).
-The FlexER-Scale: A new Self-report Measure of Individual Differences in Emotion Regulation Flexibility. https://doi.org/10.31234/osf.io/hprbz_v1
+> Gärtner, A., Scheffel, C., Schweikert, T., & Dörfel, D. (2025).
+The FlexER-Scale: A new Self-report Measure of Individual Differences in Emotion Regulation Flexibility. https://doi.org/10.31234/osf.io/hprbz